PX4/PX4-user_guide/en/ros/ros2_multi_vehicle.md

 ## Principle of operation

-In simulation each PX4 instance receives an unique `px4_instance` number starting from `0`.
+In simulation each PX4 instance receives a unique `px4_instance` number starting from `0`.
 This value is used to assign a unique value to [XRCE_DDS_KEY](../advanced_config/parameter_reference.md#XRCE_DDS_KEY):

 ```sh